Osferay/NilGroups/README.md

 # Introduction

 Functions to work with infinite nilpotent groups and torsion-free nilpotent groups, Tau Groups in short.
+To install al the functions save the files inside the GAP directory/pkg/NilGroups and then run in GAP.
+'''
+Read( "*Gap Directory*/pkg/NilGroups/read.g");
+'''

 # Contents

+- read.g:       File to read in gap.
 - nilgrp.gd:    Definition of the functions
 - general.gi:   Offers some functions that are general for the other files.
 - exam.gi:      Functions to generate some minimal Tau groups and the groups used in experiments.